 Volunteers in Mexico can take part in community and conservation projects, including medical project, special education and sea turtle conservation.
 These projects can be combined with learning Spanish and travelling to see some of Mexico’s highlights.

 IFRE is a 501(c)3 organization, so your program fee will be tax deductible.
-IFRE Volunteers is proud to offer an extensive assortment of programs at very reasonable prices (and may rank best priced and best value among the many volunteer abroad organizations in the USA/Europe/New Zealand).
+IFRE Volunteers is proud to offer the world’s best fee.
 Our programs are now more affordable than ever.
-We are proud to focus on the humanitarian aspect of our business, not the profit.
-We work very hard and smart to keep costs down, especially for you the volunteer, as we know the value of your donated time and efforts.
+We are proud to focus on the humanitarian aspect of our business, not on profit.
+We work very hard and smart to keep our costs down, especially for the volunteers because we know the value of your donated time and efforts.
 We remain devoted to maintaining both the quality of the program and the safety of all volunteers involved.
 Below is a brief summary of the program fee and services that IFRE Volunteers offers.
-IFRE fees comprise of two separate fees.
-An application fee of $349 USD (covers advertising, staff/office expenses, etc.) and a nominal weekly program fee (covers room/board, insurance, field support, etc).

-Airport Pick up / transfer fee: $50
+- Airport Pick up / transfer fee: $50

 Additional costs for volunteers: International flights, visa application/extension, daily personal expenses on beverages/entertainment daily transportation, laundry, telephone, immunizations.

 Unless otherwise specified by the volunteers, the main meal is served around 2pm, usually consisting of various versions of a meat/chicken dish, served often with rice and beans or salad/other vegetables.
 Fish and shrimp are also popular with some families.
 Breakfast is often eggs/tortillas, fruit/yogurt or cereal and fruit, depending on the volunteers preferences and the host family.